sayon/blog/_posts/2018-05-01-variance-in-programming-languages.md

 As a rule of thumb, **immutable collections can be covariant, mutable collections should be invariant**.

 Imagine, that a mutable `List` is covariant.
 Then take a `List<String>`.
-You can reinterpret it as a `List<Object>`.
+You can reinterpret it as a `List<Object>`, because `Object` $$\rightarrow$$ `String`.
 That list can store anything, so it is a valid operation to add an integer to it.
+From the type perspective, its method `set (int idx, T value)` will become `set(int idx, Object value)`, so it it valid to give it an integer as a value.
-If we do it, we are screwed because we just have added an integer to a list that assumes it is holding strings, effectively hacking the type system.
+If we do it, we are screwed because we just have added an integer to a list that assumes it is holding strings, the objects of an incompatible type, effectively hacking the type system.

+The next time when we try to use some function like `printString` on all elements of the said list, we are up for some surprises, ranging (depending on the language semantics) from runtime errors, to undefined behavior.

 In Scala, if you try to define a covariant List, you will get warned on the definition of its `set` method, that accepts an argument of type `T`